 At the top is the temple of Mullapa Swamy, who seems to have meditated there.

 When we were settling down to enjoy the breeze at the altitude, clouds gathered and started to trickle.
 We descended the steps, and the drizzle began to pour.

 Considering the narrow roads and muddy places, we were worried it could turn slippery and decided to get down as quickly as possible.

 Sun disappeared and it was clouds, rain, pattern of droplets on the window pane.

 Kemmanagudi Z point

-We settled down at the peak; sometimes having no one around gives the best feeling.
-The sun was setting, the wind was heavy and my friend added that sometimes wind can get so high that it feels like pushing you off the cliff.
-We decided to walk back before the sun completely goes down.
+We settled down at the peak; sometimes, having no one around gives the best feeling.
+The Sun was setting, the wind was heavy, and my friend added that sometimes wind could get so high that it feels like pushing you off the cliff.
+We decided to walk back before the Sun completely went down.